twse/random-stuff/README.md

 ﻿# Index
 * **FontCreator Data Files and Registry Keys** (Markdown file): Shows a list of data files, registry keys and RC data for the pay shareware font editor FontCreator.
 * **names.csv**: Names for adding to [Mozilla credits list](https://www.mozilla.org/credits).
 We know there are many Mozillians, past and present, who do not have Mozillians or Mozilla Bugzilla profiles.
 This includes former staff who have not updated their email address on Mozillians and Mozilla Bugzilla.
 This list only accepts names via the form as through the policy and mentioned in the [FAQ](https://www.mozilla.org/credits/faq).
-* **SitePal Forum Drug Words** (HTM file): Shows a list of medicine product brand names used to spam the legacy SitePal forum, which includes but are not limited to antibiotics, pharmaceutics, vaccine, decongestants, chemotherapeutics, organic acids, progestogens, analgesics, topical products, modulators et al.
+* **SitePal Forum Drug Words** (HTM file): Shows a list of medicine product brand names used to spam the legacy SitePal forum, which includes but are not limited to antibiotics, pharmaceutics, vaccine, decongestants, chemotherapeutics, organic acids, progestogens, analgesics, topical products, modulators, triptans et al.

 ## Fonts
 Created with FontCreator 5.6 (2007) - FontCreator 7.0 or higher can create OpenType fonts.